When you should hire a bookkeeper

 - work on the design maintenance and review of internal business processes

-- organise, collate and record financial data on a day-to-day basis and store this information in general ledgers
+- organize, collate and record financial data on a day-to-day basis and store this information in general ledgers

 In this guide we'll look at what a bookkeeper can do for you, and when you might hire one for your business.